Some registered voters are eligible to vote absentee because of age, health or work demands, or their affiliation with the U.S. armed forces.

 Eligible Absentee Voters include any duly qualified and registered elector who will be absent from their county of residence on Election Day or any of the following individuals who may not be present on Election Day:

-- Any enlisted or commissioned members of the US armed forces who are citizens of Mississippi or spouse or dependent of such member.
+- An enlisted or commissioned member of the U.S. Armed Forces who are citizens of Mississippi or spouse or dependent of such member.

-- Any member of the Merchant Marine or American Red Cross who is a citizen of Mississippi or spouse or dependent of such member.
+- A member of the Merchant Marine or the American Red Cross and a citizen of Mississippi or spouse or dependent of such member.

-- Any disabled war veteran who is a patient in any hospital, who is a citizen of Mississippi or spouse or dependent of such veteran.
+- A disabled war veteran who is a patient in any hospital and a citizen of Mississippi or spouse or dependent of such veteran.

-- Any civilian attached to and serving outside of the US with any branch of the Armed Forces or with the Merchant Marine or American Red Cross, who is a citizen of Mississippi or spouse or dependent of such civilian.
+- A civilian attached to and serving outside of the U.S. with any branch of the Armed Forces with the Merchant Marine or American Red Cross, and a citizen of Mississippi or spouse or dependent of such civilian.

-- Any citizen of Mississippi temporarily residing outside the territorial limits of the US and the District of Columbia.
+- A citizen of Mississippi temporarily residing outside the territorial limits of the United States and the District of Columbia.

-- A parent, spouse or dependent staying with a hospitalized person with a temporary or permanent physical disability who is hospitalized outside his county of residence or more than fifty (50) miles away from his or her county of residence on Election Day.
+- Parent, spouse or dependent of a person with a temporary or permanent physical disability who is hospitalized outside his county of residence or more than fifty (50) miles away from his residence, and I will be with such person on Election Day.